SastraNababan/javascript-tutorial-id/1-js/06-advanced-functions/12-arrow-functions/article.md

 It's in the very spirit of JavaScript to create a function and pass it somewhere.

 And in such functions we usually don't want to leave the current context.
+That's where arrow functions come in handy.

 ## Arrow functions have no "this"